Hendrix-CS/csci151/labs/maze-dfs.md

 ### Step 2.1 - ListNode

-You will first need to create a file called `ListNode.java` that implements the Node class we discussed.
+Look over the file called `ListNode.java`.
+This class implements the Node class we discussed.
 It should have an `E value` and a `ListNode next` reference as private components, along with public get and set methods for the value and next fields.
-You should make two constructors.
+There are two constructors.
 The first brings in and stores only an `E value`, and leaves the `ListNode next` as `null`.
 The second brings in both an `E value`, and a `ListNode next`, storing both.

-{% include note.html content="While the name of the file is `ListNode.java`, the name of your class should be `ListNode<E>`." %}
+{% include note.html content="While the name of the file is `ListNode.java`, the name of the class when used will be `ListNode<E>`." %}

 ### Step 2.2 - Implementation